rackspace/php-opencloud/README.md

 PHP SDK for OpenStack/Rackspace APIs

 > **IMPORTANT NOTE**: With release 1.3, all of the file extensions have been changed from `.inc` to `.php`.
 This means that any existing code must be edited to use this new version.

-> **ANOTHER IMPORTANT NOTE**: the working branch (soon to be master) has been reorganized and all file locations have changed.
+> **ANOTHER IMPORTANT NOTE**: the working branch (soon to be release 1.5) has been substantially reorganized around namespaces and *all* of the file locations/names have been changed.

 See the
 [COPYING](https://github.com/rackspace/php-opencloud/blob/master/COPYING)
 file for license and copyright information.

 Now running continuous integration at [travis-ci.org](https://travis-ci.org/rackspace/php-opencloud)

 For other SDKs, see http://developer.rackspace.com